-What is Scotopic Sensitivity Syndrome
+What is Scotopic Sensitivity Syndrome?

-Scotopic Sensitivity Syndrome also referred to as Irlen Syndrome after Helen Irlen, who in the early 1980's discovered that some people with poor reading showed a marked and immediate improvement by simply overlaying the pages with coloured plastic (e.g. acetate sheets).
-Furthermore, in the early 1980s New Zealand teacher Olive Meares independently described the visual distortions some individuals reported when reading from white paper hence Scotopic Sensitivity Syndrome may also be referred to as 'Meares-Irlen syndrome'.
-Additionally the condition may also referred to as 'Visual Stress' (n.b. the underlying condition is not caused by stress or anxiety).
-Informally, this condition is sometimes referred to as 'visual snow' or 'snowy vision'
+Scotopic Sensitivity Syndrome also referred to as Irlen Syndrome after Helen Irlen, who in the early 1980s discovered that some people with poor reading showed a marked and immediate improvement by overlaying the pages of text with a coloured semi-transparent plastic sheet.
+Furthermore, in the early 1980s New Zealand teacher Olive Meares independently described the visual distortions some individuals reported when reading text on white paper hence Scotopic Sensitivity Syndrome is also known as Meares-Irlen Syndrome.
+Additionally the condition is sometimes called 'visual stress' (n.b. the underlying condition is not caused by mental stress or anxiety).
+Informally, this condition is often referred to as 'visual static', 'visual snow' or 'snowy vision'.

-- glare from lights (e.g. from on-coming car headlights, bright desk lamp)
+- glare from lights (eg. from on-coming car headlights, bright desk lamp)

-- glare from surfaces (e.g. glaring spots of sunlight on car paintwork)
+- glare from surfaces (eg. glaring spots of sunlight on car paintwork)